Logotype for VSE Corporation

 • Adjusted EBITDA margin guidance for 2026 is 16.8%-17.3%, with margin expansion from acquisitions and core business optimization.

-• Free cash flow in 2026 will be impacted by a $45 million inventory investment for the new APU program, but is expected to strengthen in the second half of the year.
+• Free cash flow in 2026 will be impacted by a $45 million inventory investment for the new APU program, but is expected to improve excluding this item.

 • Interest expense projected at $20 million, D&A at $52-$54 million, tax rate at 25%, and capex at 2% of revenue.